 Be aware of the weaknesses that can grow over time and cause great damage.
 Do not deliberately expose yourself to temptation.
 Don't be in the wrong place, like David was.

-God did great things through David despite this, and can also work through us in our weaknesses.
+God did great things through David despite this and can also work through us despite our weaknesses.

 Bathsheba's son Solomon became the next ancestor of Jesus.
-The final result of this story is the salvation of all people.
+The result of this story is the salvation of all people.

-We must be careful not to mess things up, but God's grace endures.
+We must be careful not to mess things up, yet God's grace endures.

-2. Sam 13-19: Out into the wilderness again
+2. Sam 13-19: Out into the wilderness again.

 "Now, therefore, the sword will never depart from your house, because you despised me and took the wife of Uriah the Hittite to be your own."
 (2 Sam 12:10)

 Ch.
-13: Amnon rapes Tamar.
-Absalom kills Amnon and flees.
+13: Amnon raped Tamar.
+Absalom killed Amnon and fled.

 Ch.
-14: Absalom is allowed to return.
+14: Absalom was allowed to return.

 Ch.
-15-17: Absalom gets the people on his side and rebels against David.
-David flees from Jerusalem.
-David is open to the fact that this could mean that God has rejected him as king (15:25-26), probably because of chapters 11-12.
-He does not cling to the throne (as Saul did) and does not punish Shimei (nor in 19:23) but hopes that God will turn the situation around (16:10-12).
+15-17: Absalom got the people on his side and rebelled against David.
+David fled from Jerusalem.
+David was open to the fact that this could mean God had rejected him as king (15:25-26), probably because of chapters 11-12.
+He did not cling to the throne (as Saul did) and did not punish Shimei (nor in 19:23) but hoped God would turn the situation around (16:10-12).

 Ch.
-18: Absalom is killed and David mourns.
+18: Absalom was killed and David mourned.

 Ch.
-19: David returns to Jerusalem.
+19: David returned to Jerusalem.

 Ch.
 21: Bloodguilt on Saul and his house